- ODX Platform

 Higher D-dimer may also be seen with infection, peripheral arteriopathy, aneurism, congestive heart failure, ischemic cardiomyopathy, aortic dissection, ARDS, liver or kidney disease, recent surgery, hemorrhage, stroke, and inflammatory bowel disease (Tripodi 2011).
 Elevations may be associated with inflammation, cardiovascular disease (Johnson 2019), and COVID-19 mortality (Zhang 2020).

 D-dimer is a fibrin degradation fragment that results from the breakdown of a blood clot.
-D-dimer indicates how much fibrin degradation is occurring and reflects the degree of blood clotting.
-Monitoring D-dimer is useful for monitoring and restarting anticoagulation therapy (Pagana 2021).
+D-dimer indicates how much fibrin degradation is occurring and is reflective of the degree of blood clotting taking place.
+Monitoring D-dimer helps monitor and restart anticoagulation therapy (Pagana 2021).

-D-dimer may be used as a coagulation marker, for fibrinolysis, and, ultimately intravascular thrombosis.
-It is especially useful for ruling out pulmonary embolism or DVT.
-D-dimer may be measured in fibrinogen equivalent units (FEU) which is two times the value of D-dimer units (DDU) (Johnson 2019).
+D-dimer may be used as a marker of coagulation, fibrinolysis, and, ultimately, intravascular thrombosis.
+It is beneficial for ruling out pulmonary embolism or DVT.
+D-dimer may be measured in fibrinogen equivalent units (FEU), which is two times the value of D-dimer units (DDU) (Johnson 2019).

 Evaluation of D-dimer levels in COVID-19 patients was instrumental in predicting in-hospital mortality.
 A retrospective review confirmed that patients with a D-dimer of 2 ug/mL or higher had significantly greater (fourfold increase) mortality.
 Researchers recommended employing D-dimer as an early marker of prognosis in COVID-19 patients (Zhang 2020).